 Sebi asks BAIL, two directors to refund over Rs 3.64 cr

 Sebi has directed Bishal Abasan India Ltd (BAIL) and two directors to refund more than Rs 3.64 crore that was illegally raised from investors.
-Besides, the two individuals -- Chandan Shah and Ratan Chowdhury -- have been barred from the securities market for four years.
+The two directors -- Chandan Shah and Ratan Chowdhury -- jointly and severally with the company have to refund the money.
+They have not been barred from the securities market.

 It was found that the company raised Rs 2.75 crore by allotting Redeemable Preference Shares (RPS) between 2011-12 apart from mopping up Rs 89 crore through issuance of Non-Convertible Debentures (NCDs) between 2012-14.
 Both fund raising activities were done without being compliant with market norms and the Companies Act.
 In a 25-page order, Sebi said the total amount of Rs 3.64 crore along with 15 per cent annual interest has to be refunded.